 Once your Divorce Decree has been entered with the court and a certified copy is available, the division process can take a few days or weeks.

-Upon receipt of a certified copy of your Divorce Decree, Letter of Instruction, and signed account opening forms, the IRA Custodian will open a new IRA account with the new owner’s name on it and transfer the assets awarded into the new account.
+Upon receipt of a certified copy of your Divorce Decree, Letter of Instruction (or internal forms), and signed account opening forms, the IRA Custodian will open a new IRA account with the new owner’s name on it and transfer the assets awarded into the new account.

 Once the new IRA is funded, it is up to the new owner to determine how the funds in the account will be invested.

-Now let’s dig into need-to-knows for each flavor of IRA:
+Now let’s dig into need-to-knows for each type of IRA:

 Rollover IRA